 |Flipped model||This is the reverse of traditional classroom teaching where the learners are taught in the class and then given homework.
 In this model, the learners are provided content before the class.
 They go through it independently online.
 During the classroom session, they discuss the content and perform various activities to ensure that they have understood the concepts.|

 |Face-to-face driver model||This is one of the most utilized models in the workplace.
 Here, a chunk of classroom session is replaced with online activities.
 The classroom instruction along with pre and post activities are carried out online by the instructors.
 This model is best suited for participants who come from a diverse professional background.|

 |Flex model||In this setup, the learners complete most of their courses online with a small portion of in-person activities like lectures and labs on a need basis.
 This is a flexible model and can meet the needs of a variety of formal and informal company training methods.|

 |Self-blend model||This model of learning allows courses beyond what is offered traditionally.
 The learners not only participate in regular classes but also enroll in courses to supplement their regular programs.|

 Different organizations use various types of “mixes”.
 For example, the Boeing Company chose the flipped model and created a blended learning solution with eight micro online lessons followed by assignments.
 Once employees completed them, they were eligible to attend a four-day live course.
 During this live course, participants are taken through hands-on cases and activities based on the knowledge they gained during the online sessions.

 NHS East of England opted for a blended learning program with a mix of eLearning, videos, and face-to-face workshops.
 The solution helped home care workers, carers working in prisons, and relatives of critically ill patients develop their skills in end-of-life care.

-Pros of blended learning
+Pros and Cons of blended learning